 Past Education

-To be eligible for either the Professional MS or MS Thesis degree programs, students must hold an undergraduate degree in engineering, sciences or mathematics from an institution accredited by an agency recognized by the U.S. Department of Education.
+To be eligible for the MS degree program(s), students must hold an undergraduate degree in engineering, sciences or mathematics from an institution accredited by an agency recognized by the U.S. Department of Education.
 A complete list of accredited institutions and agencies is available from the Database of Accredited Post-Secondary Institutions and Programs.

 Given the technical and quantitative nature of our graduate courses, any such degree should have included—or exceeded—the following course recommendations: